-This is a practice-oriented program ideal for managers who want to enhance their ability to integrate complex projects, motivate people, and achieve cost-effective results.
+This practice-oriented program is ideal for managers who want to enhance their ability to integrate complex projects, motivate people, and achieve cost-effective results.

 - Leading Teams

 - Project Management Capstone

 - Introduction to Lean Practices

 - Ethical Decision-Making